We may earn money or products from the companies mentioned in this post.

 Child care in Big Sky, Montana

 As a parent and an avid skier, we return to Big Sky every year knowing our daughter enjoys her day while we are on the mountain.
-Child care at Big Sky is conveniently located in one of the closest buildings to the lifts at the base.
+Before she was old enough for ski school, we utilized the child care at the base of the mountain resort.
+Child care is essential if taking a ski trip with a baby or toddler.
+The child care facilities at Big Sky are conveniently located in one of the closest buildings to the lifts, directly at the base.
 The staff has always been friendly and attentive, and the room is clean and well-stocked with toys and activities for kids.
 While child care at Big Sky (or any ski resort for that matter) is expensive, for us, the cost is well worth it.

 Navigating Big Sky if you’re a beginner skier